ztauthstar/ztauthstar-specs/identity-actor-mode-spec/01/identity_actor_model_spec_01.md

 The `Central Server` and each `Node` must generate a pair of cryptographic keys (public and private) to be used specifically for `Pairing` and `Communication` operations.
 These keys are not only required for initiating communication with the `Central Server` but also for secure interactions between `Nodes`, as described earlier.

-These keys are essential for secure communication and authentication within the system:
+These keys are essential for secure communication and authentication and identification within the system:

 - The **public key** will be used for encryption.
 - The **private key** will be used for decryption and signing operations, ensuring the integrity and confidentiality of the messages exchanged between the `Central Server` and the `Nodes`, as well as between the `Nodes` themselves.